FedML-AI/doc.fedml.ai/docs/open-source/api/api-deploy.md

 ### `fedml.api.model_pull()`

-Pull a model card from TensorOpera AI Platform to local.
+Pull a model card from ChainOpera AI Platform to local.

 **Example**

 ```py
 fedml.api.model_pull(name: str) -> any
 ```

 **Arguments**

 - `name (str)`: Model card name.

 **Returns**
 Return an absolute path string of the model card zip file (return a `""` if the model card if the model card is not found at remote).
 Return a `None` if api_key is not indicated or incompatible.